arnbme/apcupsd/README.md

 <a name="issues"></a>
 ## 17. Known Issues
-* The SmartUPS device Refresh command does nothing because no server is available for communications
+* The SmartUPS device Refresh command does nothing because no Windows server (AFAIK) is available for communications or executing a remote VBS script.
 * The device's non-functional commands: Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.
+* After a graceful shutdown, followed by Windows and Hub reboot, the SmartUPS statistics to not update when displayed on a dashboard.
+Solution: Click the checkmark on the dashboard screen
+* Hub does not complete shutdown prior to power shutoff
+  * Try setting apcupsd.conf ANNOY to a higher number
+  * Try setting apcupsd.conf KILLDELAY to something
+  * Adjust file doshutdown.vbs: change Wscript.sleep value to a a higher number.
+It's milliseconds.

 [:arrow_up_small: Back to top](#top)